-Air conditioning was prohibitively expensive for many home owners for decades, so movie theaters became a key place escape the summer heat.
+Air conditioning was prohibitively expensive for many homeowners for decades, so movie theaters became a key place to escape the summer heat.
 In some cases, people didn’t even care what was playing on the big screen so long as it was cooler in the dark theater than out on the street.
 But movie studios eventually got wise to the idea that they could provide entertainment to this captive audience that would keep them coming back and back again.

 After the 1970s, when movies like “Jaws” and “Star Wars” changed the dynamics of film entertainment, summer became the season for the big-budget blockbuster.
-James Surowiecki writes of movie attendance habits in the New Yorker, “Studies suggest that we’re more likely to go over big holidays; when the weather’s warm; and when kids are out of school.
+James Surowiecki writes of movie attendance habits in The New Yorker, “Studies suggest that we’re more likely to go over big holidays; when the weather’s warm; and when kids are out of school.
 As a result, July’s box-office is, on average, twice as big as January’s.”

 Summer blockbusters are typically films driven by special effects and large set pieces with plots that involve major threats to America or the Earth in general.
 What better location to feature all these elements than Washington, D.C.?
-As the nation’s capital and one of the world’s most recognizable cities, Washington is tailor made to be a focal point in summer movie blockbusters.
+As the nation’s capital and one of the world’s most recognizable cities, Washington is tailor-made to be a focal point in summer movie blockbusters.